Giovanni Reyna: 2024–2025: Loan and playtime decline

 On January 31, 2024, Reyna extended his contract with Borussia Dortmund until June 30, 2026, and was subsequently loaned to Premier League club Nottingham Forest until the end of the 2023–24 season.

 He made his debut for Forest as a 78th-minute substitute for Anthony Elanga in a 1–1 draw against Bournemouth in the Premier League on February 4.
 On April 13, Reyna recorded an assist against Wolverhampton Wanderers in his first start of the season.
 He ultimately only featured in 10 matches for Forest and returned to Dortmund, finishing the 2023–24 season with no goals for both clubs.

 Reyna played only sporadically throughout the 2024–25 season, playing only 341 league minutes and scoring two goals with one assist.

 Borussia Mönchengladbach

-On August 23 2025, Reyna made a permanent move to Borussia Mönchengladbach until 2028 for around €7 million.
+On August 23, 2025, Reyna made a permanent move to Borussia Mönchengladbach until 2028 for around €7 million.
+He scored his first goal for the club in the stoppage time of a 3–1 away defeat against FC Augsburg on May 9, 2026.
+However, his debut season at the club was hampered by recurring injuries and inconsistent minutes, as he managed only four league starts and one goal across all competitions.

+Strasbourg

+On 4 August 2026, Reyna joined Ligue 1 club Strasbourg, signing a contract until 2031.